ZupIT/nimbus-docs/swiftui/decodable.md

 ## Nimbus Decodable wrappers

-Using Decodable, we can get the synthesized implementation when all properties conform to the Decodable protocol, however, some properties are not Decodable by default, for example a function.
+Using Decodable, we can get the synthesized implementation when all properties conform to the Decodable protocol, however, some properties are not Decodable by default, for example, a function.
 To solve this problem and to ease the Decodable process, some property wrappers were created:

 ### @Children

-This property wrapper is used to anotate a children View hierarchy in a component.
+This property wrapper is used to annotate the child View hierarchy in a component.

 ```swift
 @propertyWrapper